 5.8 Data Collection and Use

-The entity discloses what data, if any, are collected about the user ar nd how such data are used.
+The entity discloses what data, if any, are collected about the user and how su uch data are used.

 6. Core Confidentiality Standards

 The entity should strive to maintain the utmost confidentiality and privacy of client data and records.

 6.1 Data Collection and Release

-No data is collected on any individual or shared in any way without the individual's informed and explicit consent.
+No data is collected on any individual or shared in any way without the indiv idual's informed and explicit consent.

 6.2 Rationale for Data Collection

-For any processing in the program that is based on client data (for expreferences), the program explains to the user how the data are being used. cample, name, address, test scores, interests, and personal
+For any processing in the program that is based on client data (for example, no preferences), the program explains to the user how the data are being used. name, address, test scores, interests, and personal

 6.3 Data Security

-Client records, records of individual delivery system use, or any other whatever purpose are secure and confidential.
-There is a provision for erasi that individual.
+Client records, records of individual delivery system use, or any other person whatever purpose are secure and confidential.
+There is a provision for erasing client that individual. • •

 6.4 Secure Processing of Confidential Data

-All transmission and storage of confidential data are through secure protect such data from any unauthorized use. processes that maintain the privacy of client data and
+All transmission and storage of confidential data are through secure processe protect such data from any unauthorized use. s that maintain the privacy of client data and

 6.5 Research

-Any use of data for research purposes excludes any personally identitused for research purposes. ifiable data, except when clients authorize their data to be
+Any use of data for research purposes excludes any personally identifiable data used for research purposes. ata, except when clients authorize their data to be

-☐ Assertion of Compliance with ACRP Core Standards By checking this box, I certify that the product or service identified at the to (all relevant items rated M and no items rated D). op of this document complies with ACRP Core Standards
+☐ Assertion of Compliance with ACRP Core Standards By checking this box, I certify that the product or service identified at the top of this (all relevant items rated M and no items rated D). s document complies with ACRP Core Standards

-Name of Reviewer/Contact Date of Review
+Name of Reviewer/Contact ate of Review

 Entity Name

 Entity Address

-E-mail address Phone
+E-mail addressPh one